If you are like most of our readers, you are passionate about making a difference in the community care (aged and disability) sectors.

 My passion is to empower coordinators and staff through knowledge.
 I know that if you understand the industry you are working in and the expectations of your role, you will provide exemplary care support to the people that you serve.
 I want to help you do that.

 And I am Donna Cross.
 I grew up in the Central Australian town of Alice Springs.
-After studying management and governance-related subjects at university, I returned to my home town and worked for the Commonwealth Government in the management of aged care programs across Central Australia.
-Later, I became an independent consultant advising independent health boards and aged care services on quality and compliance.
+After studying management and governance-related subjects at university, I returned to my home town and worked for the Commonwealth Government managing aged care programs across Central Australia.
+Later, I became an independent consultant advising health boards and aged care services on quality and compliance.

 I have a passion for ensuring that staff and management are supported through strong management and governance structures.